 - Columbia College

-Aspiring online students can also seek enrollment at national online colleges with a virtual presence in Missouri, including Capella University, Grand Canyon University, ITT Technical Institute and the University of Phoenix.
+Aspiring online students can also seek enrollment at national online colleges with a virtual presence in Missouri, including Capella University, Grand Canyon University, and ITT Technical Institute.
 Even though these institutions conduct their coursework primarily online, some of them also offer campus locations in Missouri, providing an option for students who prefer to take a portion of their degree work in a traditional classroom environment.
 Locations for these national online colleges in Missouri are concentrated around population centers, such as St. Louis, Kansas City and Springfield, but students statewide can take advantage of the courses offered by these institutions.

 Importance of Accreditation for Online Colleges in Missouri